pierce-powell/DeepInferSWE/README.md

 # Docker

 Our team has containerized the DeepInfer tool within a Docker image to simplify the setup and allow us to us run the DeepInfer reproducibility package as-is.
 Follow the steps below to build the Docker image, run the container, and clone the repository inside the container.
 Our dockerfile has been created inside this directory (Container).
 A GitHub workflow that builds the container was created and the container build is successful.
-The container can be downloaded at at ghcr.io/pierce-powell/deepinfer:latest
+The workflow will build the container for the local user and upload it to GitHub Container Registry(ghcr).

 # Note Regarding the Team's Branch Structure

-The team also looked into newer Python version and updated package versions for the project Python libraries.
+The team also looked into newer Python versions and updated package versions for the project Python libraries.
 Checkout Updated-Packages branch to replicate the results using the newer versions.
 The replication guide is written in REPLICATION_README.md in the root directory of the Updated-Packaged branch.

 ### Build the Docker Image

 ```
 cd Container
-docker build ghcr.io/pierce-powell/deepinfer:latest
+docker build -t deepinfer:latest .
 ```

 ### Run the Docker Image

 ```
-docker run -it ghcr.io/pierce-powell/deepinfer:latest
+docker run -it deepinfer:latest .
 ```

 Once insde the container, follow these steps to reproduce the results.